thelucid/tache/README.md

 ###Safe view shortcut

-It can become monotonous having to create a drop class for any object you would like to expose to a template, therefore Tache also provides a shortcut for creating drops from existing objects.
+It can become monotonous having to create a safe view class for any object you would like to expose to a template, therefore Tache also provides a shortcut for creating safe views from existing objects.

-Simply call the `tache` class method, supplying it with a list of methods you would like to be available in your templates and Tache will dynamically create a safd view for you behind the scenes:
+Simply include the `Tache::Safe::Auto` module and call the `tache` class method, supplying it with a list of methods you would like to be available in your templates and Tache will dynamically create a safe view for you behind the scenes:

     class Person
       include Tache::Safe::Auto